smdocs/my-articles/notes/rabbit-or-kafka.md

 # Rabbit or Kafka

 Mainly depends on the problem in hand.
+ - For system integration where features like acknowledgments, deeper management are important
+ - Use Kafka, when High ingestion platforms where speed, scale and efficiency is the prime concern and both the consumer and the producer can operate at relatively the same speed.

 ### Rabbit MQ Features
 1. Communication in RabbitMQ can be either synchronous or asynchronous as needed.